Skip to content

 Confirm Your Decision

-Confirming your decision to leave the Microsoft family group is the next step, but remember you’ll lose access to any shared Microsoft 365 benefits.
+Confirming you want to leave the Microsoft family group is the final step.
+Before you do, remember that leaving means you’ll lose access to any shared benefits, like a Microsoft 365 Family subscription.
+Make sure you’re okay with this before confirming.

 Important Note: Leaving a family group means you’ll lose access to any shared benefits, like a Microsoft 365 Family subscription that another member might be sharing.
 So, before you confirm, consider what you might be giving up.